nypublicradio/skunkworks_001/README.md

 Key Name | Description
 --- | ---
 `AWS_S3_KEY` | The root-relative file path to assets.
 In development this can be left blank.
 `BASE_URL` | The protocol and domain from which this app is served.
+Used for metadata only.
+In development this can be left blank.
+`IS_SCREENSHOTTING` | Used to control some run-time settings when generating screenshots for share images.
 In development this can be left blank.